rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

   copies a template build folder that conveniently contains a `_CoqProject` file and the CN coq library `CN_Lib.v`.
 If the folder already exists, `rsync` just updates the files.
-2. Extract the lemmas with
+2. focus the lemmas with

   `cn --lemmata=path/to/EXAMPLENAME-build/theories/ExportedLemmas.v path/to/EXAMPLENAME.c`